ASIC data shows new company registrations at 24 month high!

 - The government has spent AU$289 billion ($206 billion) in pandemic relief measures to save jobs and businesses.
 At 14.6% of GDP it is among the top 5 global spend

-- Interest rates at historic low and expected to stay there for foreseeable future
+- Interest rates at a historic low and expected to stay there for the foreseeable future

 - The business sentiments are positive.
-Look at the V-shaped recover Australian Exchange Traded funds have shown reaching $63b just 3% behind the historic high of $66b
+Look at the V-shaped recovery Australian Exchange Traded funds have shown reaching $63b just 3% behind the historic high of $66b

-- Number of new companies set up in June 2020 stands at 26804 which is the highest in the last 24 months
+- The number of new companies set up in June 2020 stands at 26804 which is the highest in the last 24 months

 - This is survival of the fittest time.
 Businesses that are left standing will reap the benefits after the pandemic is over.
 They will be bigger and stronger than ever before.
 So cut your expenses, hold on to your talent, utilize the government assistance available, and adapt.

 Our team has helped many businesses save time and cost on not only starting a business but effectively managing it.
 On average we save our clients 30% on finance/IT/HR costs with the best in class service.